intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 shared.

-In looking at what information can or cannot easily be passed, we can look at both information from the network to the application, and from the application to the network.
+In looking at what information can or cannot easily be passed, we need to consider both, information from the network to the application and from the application to the network.

 For the application to the network direction, user-identifying information can be problematic for privacy and tracking reasons.
-Similarly, application identity can be problematic, if it might form the basis for prioritization or discrimination that the that application provider may not wish to happen.
+Similarly, application identity can be problematic, if it might form the basis for prioritization or discrimination that the application provider may not wish to happen.

 On the other hand, as noted above, information about general classes